BriLHR/FirefoxCSS-Darknight/README.md

-# Darknight 🦇
+# Darknight 🌚

 Darknight is a userChrome.css meant to make Firefox as _clean_ and  **non-distracting** as possible.

 ## Foreword
 Largely based off [keyfox](https://github.com/AlfarexGuy2019/keyfox/).
-Hide your bookmarks bar and as much addons from the toolbar as possible for a clean layout.
+Hide your bookmarks bar and as much addons as possible from the toolbar for a clean layout.
 Check out others' CSS like [cascade](https://github.com/andreasgrafen/cascade) that collapses your addons into a menu if you have tons of addons you need on your screen.
 > **Do star this project if you like it!**

 ## Features